Network Innovation Grants - How to Apply

 1. Contact the Foundation.
-Interested Switzer Fellows should call or send a short description of your concept to staff (Lissa Widoff or Erin Lloyd).
+Interested Switzer Fellows should call or send a short description of your concept to Erin Lloyd, Program Director.
 You should describe how you would like to use and tap the Switzer Fellowship Network to advance progress on an issue, project or policy initiative in which are you engaged.
 Foundation staff will help you frame your request to invite feedback from the Switzer Network.

 2. Reach out to the Switzer Network.
 After discussion with the Foundation staff, prepare a brief outline of your idea and the kinds of input you are seeking from other Fellows to be posted to the Network Innovation Exchange and the Switzer Fellows’ listserve.
 This will allow you to solicit feedback or advice, or to engage potential partners or seek other resources.
 Switzer staff will guide you through the process of posting and outreach.
 You may also seek input from specific Fellows in the Network.

 3. Evaluate Switzer Network input and refine your idea.
 Once you have engaged fellows and reviewed network input to your idea, you may wish to revise or expand your idea and/or include additional fellows and strategies.
 Then, discuss your revised approach with foundation staff.
 After that review, you may be invited to submit your concept as a full proposal.